Kexplx/msg-audit-tool/README.md

 ## Frontend

 The frontend is built with Angular.

+### Development
-To set it up locally for development and testing do the following:
+To set it up locally for development do the following:

 1. Install [node.js](https://nodejs.org/en/).
 2. Install the Angular CLI globally: `npm i -g @angular/cli`